ngjunsiang/laymansguide-src/season7/issue082/issue082.md

 **Next issue:** [LMG S7] Issue 83: Structured Query Language

-If you have an Excel maven in your workplace who writes `VLOOKUP`s, `INDEX-MATCH`s and other chained functions with ease, Structured Query Language (SQL) will blow your mind!
+If you have an Excel maven in your workplace who writes `VLOOKUP`s, `INDEX-MATCH`s and other chained functions with ease, you will know how spreadsheets can do downright amazing things.
+But wait till you see Structured Query Language (SQL); it will blow your mind!
 It *almost* looks like Excel code, except with fewer nested parentheses, and reads a little (deceptively) more like English.
 I’ll show you next issue.

 **Sometime in the future:** What is: